The SPRING project

 Strengthening Pollinator Recovery through INdicators and monitorinG

-This page provides a summary of the EU funded SPRING project which started in May 2021 and will run until November 2023.
-The project will support preparation for the implementation of the EU Pollinator Monitoring Scheme (EU PoMS) for wild bees, butterflies, hoverflies and moths using volunteer and professional recorders, building on the work of the ABLE project on citizen science butterfly monitoring.
+This page provides a summary of the EU-funded SPRING project which started in May 2021 and will run until November 2023.
+The project will support preparation for the implementation of the EU Pollinator Monitoring Scheme (EU PoMS) for wild bees, butterflies, hoverflies and moths using volunteer and professional recorders, building on the work of the ABLE project on citizen science butterfly monitoring and being part of the Pollinator Initiative the European Commission approved in 2018.

 The Core Scheme of SPRING project will include: